PCI DSS 4.0.1 Compliance: Authentication Policy Update

-To comply with PCI DSS 4.0 security standards and strengthen user account protection, we are updating our authentication policies.
-These changes, set to take effect in March 2025, will introduce stricter password requirements and adjustments to session management.
-The update aligns with the latest security standards to reduce the risk of unauthorized access and enhance overall account security.
+To comply with PCI DSS 4.0.1 security standards and strengthen user account protection, we have updated our authentication policies.
+As a GDPR compliant donor software provider, these changes help reduce the risk of unauthorized access and enhance overall account security.

 Key changes